movicon/movicon/README.md

 ## Project structure

-The framework contains the following structure, that we'll study next:
+The framework contains the following structure, that we'll discuss later:

 ```text
 app/